Asylum

 An Asylum Officer will consider your testimony and application in determining whether to grant asylum.
 There is currently no fee to apply for asylum.
 The limits on asylum grants varies greatly and is set by the President.
 The annual asylum limits have ranged from 90,000 to as few as 15,000.

-If you application is denied, you can file an appeal.
+If your application is denied, you can file an appeal.

 Are Background Checks Conducted on Asylum Seekers?